Our research

 In addition to our ongoing efforts to investigate the treatment of already established infections in neutropenic patients, we are also exploring the differentiation of neutrophil progenitors from stem cells.
 The effective pre-emptive use of neutrophil progenitors as a cell therapy holds the promise of decreasing the use of prophylactic antibiotics and preventing breakthrough infections.
 Decreasing antibiotic usage is desirable, as disruptions in gut microbiota following antibiotic treatment have been shown to decrease the potency of immunotherapies.
 This is likely due to disturbed microbiome-host interactions, which are required for effective T cell responses.

-Several hurdles still need to be overcome before we witness broad implementation of pre-emptive neutrophil progenitor transfusion to replace prophylactic antibiotics, and we are actively working on addressing these challenges.
+Several hurdles still need to be overcome before we witness broad implementation of CAR Neutrophils in cancer treatment and pre-emptive neutrophil progenitor transfusion to replace prophylactic antibiotics, and we are actively working on addressing these challenges.
 Collaborators include our Principal Investigator Petter Höglund (HERM), Hong Qian (HERM), and Joel Nordin (KI).